MelonKony/millmint/content/utopia/vekllei/society/government.md

 ### Commonwealth Security Secretariat {{<boxtag pink>}}OPSEC{{</boxtag>}}

-The *Commonwealth Security Secretariat* (OPSEC) is the mother organisation of the internal and external security and intelligence bodies of the Vekllei government.
+The *Commonwealth Security Secretariat* (OPSEC) is the mother organisation of the internal and external security organs of the Vekllei government.
+These include intelligence gathering, espionage, special policing, and state security apparatuses.

+Like most features of the

 {{<section>}}
 #### National Intelligence Directorate